 Level 1 and a departmental shortcode is required for registration.

-This 1-day Navigating Change Workshop will introduce the Michigan Medicine 7-step model for change, provide 3 leading strategies to coach staff through change initiatives, and aid in creating a draft change plan to help kick start your change project.
+This one-day Navigating Change Workshop will introduce the Michigan Medicine 7-step model for change, provide 3 leading strategies to coach staff through change initiatives, and aid in creating a draft change plan to help kick start your change project.

 Our behavioral based interviewing course is an introductory class for hiring managers and any individual responsible for interviewing and selecting employees.